-All notices to holders will be published in a leading newspaper having general circulation in New York City and London (which is expected to be the Wall Street Journal and Financial Times, respectively).
+All notices to holders will be published in a leading newspaper having general circulation in London (which is expected to be the Financial Times).

 Trustee

 The indenture establishes the obligations and duties of the trustee, the right to indemnification of the trustee and the liability and responsibility, including limitations, for actions that the trustee takes.
 The trustee is entitled to enter into business transactions with Chile or any of its affiliates without accounting for any profit resulting from these transactions.